Top 4 Bento Lunch Box Food GroupsKatachiware Japanese Style Tableware

 Fruits is an easy one as your local supermarket will have a range of seasonal options to try.
 Rather than cutting half an apple and placing it into the bento lunch box, try to include thin slices of several fruit types so that the treat looks colourful and appetizing.
 Examples include a mix of freshly sliced or chopped orange, watermelon, apple.
 Some other fruit ideas include apple cut into thin slices with a mandarin piece, a few watermelon cubes topped with half a spoon of passionfruit.

 A handy tip when preparing your bento lunch box four food groups is to keep wet and dry foods separate.
 To ensure that your veggies or salads don’t spoil and soggy always serve your condiments on the side or in a sauce tray.
 If you are making the bento lunch box as a takeaway highly pour your dressing over the meal and drain excess amounts.
 That way you can enjoy crispy vegetables or salads many hours later…

-For many of us, bento lunch boxes are just another meal but take a look at the Japanese and the amount of effort they put on perfecting each meal.
-For the Japanese, eating is a way of indulging, and the food is also a means of expressing.
+For many of us, bento lunch boxes are just another meal but take a look at the Japanese and the amount of effort they put into perfecting each meal.
+For the Japanese, eating is a way of indulging, and food is also a means of expressing.
 Bento represents the human of Japan, and they present themselves through these small bento boxes.
 Read more about post-war Obento Lunch Boxes.